#Importing the necessary library for our project

 )

-We can figured out that lm_median_imput_model is suppose to best for predicting our data.
-Hence we are finally going to using this model to test data to confirm the whether our given data is accurate or we would have to start all over
+We can conclude that the lm_mean_imput_model is better suited to predicting our data.
+As a result, we are finally going to use this model to test data to determine whether our given data is accurate, or we will have to start over.

 <- workflow() |>